 - Windows only executable file.

 ThinkVantage System Update.
 In certain circumstances, the Windows only executable file may not work.
-However, the ThinkVantage System Update has a different update implementation, that can work when the Windows only executable file does not.
+However, the ThinkVantage System Update has a different update implementation, that may work when the Windows only executable file does not.

 - MSI offers an update via a command from within the UEFI/BIOS to select and load a specific file from a USB drive.